Julien-Mialon/Cake.Storm/fluent/misc/release_notes/Cake.Storm.Fluent.Android.md

 Version 0.4.4 :
-    - Add RestoreType enum on AndroidTooling to precise how the restore must be done
+    - Remove Nuget restore on full solution when using "UseAndroidTooling" method.
+If you still need it, you can use the new method "UseNugetRestore" from Cake.Storm.Fluent package

 Version 0.4.2 :
     - add support for Android App Bundle